tektoncd/pipeline/docs/install.md

   service account json.
 - The bucket is recommended to be configured with a retention policy after which files will be deleted.
+- bucket.service.account.field.name: the name of the environment variable to use when specifying the secret path.
+Defaults to `GOOGLE_APPLICATION_CREDENTIALS`.
+Set to `BOTO_CONFIG` if using S3 instead of GCS.

 Both options provide the same functionality to the pipeline.
 The choice is based on the infrastructure used, for example in some Kubernetes platforms, the